What to Know About a Notice to Vacate + Free Template

 Can my tenant give notice in the middle of a lease?

-Typically no, they’d need to wait until the end of the term of the lease to give you notice, unless the landlord is violating the lease or laws, in which case they could provide a notice for cause.
-If your tenant does try to break the lease early, learn how to handle it here.
+Typically no, they’d need to wait until the end of the term of the lease to give you notice, unless you’re violating the lease or laws, in which case they could provide a notice for cause.
+Learn how to handle your tenant breaking the lease early in our blog.

 Is a notice to vacate for cause the same as an eviction notice?